parkerknoblich/Disassembler/README.md

           ORI, MOVEA, MOVE, NOP, MOVEM, LEA, ADDQ, BRA, BSR, MOVEQ, DIVU, SUB, CMP, MULU, ADD, ADDA, ASL, ASR The rest 25 instructions are optional for the purpose of giving you up to 10 extra credits:
           ANDI, SUBI, ADDI, EORI, CMPI, CLR, NOT, EXT, TRAP, STOP, RTE, RTS, JSR, JMP, SUBQ, BEQ, DIVS, OR, EOR, MULS, AND, LSL, LSR, ROL, ROR
- 3. Project Progress Reports
-     These reports intend to pace your project work and to examine the on-going project contribution of each student.
-Each report must follow the format specified below:
-     1) Title: Get started with the title "CSS422, Quarter 20XX" (such as CSS422, Winter 2020).
-     2) Report #: Distinguish weeks 1 - 4 (but not 5 unlike the other professor and sections).
-     3) Names: List all team member names.
-     4) Meeting times and locations: Indicate when and where you had team meetings.
-     5) Progress: Summarize what work has been done during the reporting period for each person.
-     6) Plan: List up what each of you will have to do for the next reporting period.
-4. Deliverables
-   All students:
-      1) Peer evaluation: Submit an individual peer evaluation separately named "evaluation.pdf" or "evaluation.docx".
-If you do not submit a peer evaluation, you will receive an automatic 4 point deduction from your grade on the project.
-No exceptions!
-Group representatives: The representative of each group must submit the deliverables of the project work in one zipped file.
-These include the following three items.
-      2) Source code: Submit the source code named "disassembler.X68".
-No multiple source files, please to expedite the grading work.
-      3) Documentation: Submit the document named "finalreport.pdf" or "finalreport.docx".
-The document must include the following sections: Section 1.
-Specification: Write in 1 page about how to run your program and what it can do.
-Section 2.
-Implementation: Write in 1 page of your internal implementation.
-Section 3.
-Test Plans: Write in 1 page about how you tested your disassembler.
-Section 4.
-Challenges: Describe any problems you have encountered but could not fix (1 page).
-Section 5.
-Team Assignments: Clarify who did what and how (in 1 page).
-      4) Video clip: Submit a video clip that demonstrates your program execution.
-Please see the following instructions to create a video clip.
-Your video must be named “demo.mp4” or “demo.mov”.
-      5) Slides: Submit slides you used in your demo as “demo.ppt” or “demo.pptx”.
-Please see in instructions below on what slides you need to get prepared.